 This might seem especially attractive in cases where the only U.S. family member is slightly too distant in relation to qualify as a family petitioner.
 Another reason to try such an approach might be speed.
 It can take a decade or longer for a U.S. citizen to sponsor a sibling for a green card, for example.
-The employment-based process may be much faster, depending upon the particular job and the sponsored family member's place of birth.
+The employment-based process might be much faster, depending upon the particular job and the sponsored family member's place of birth.

 In unusual cases, having a business owner sponsor a family member as an employee can work.
 However, there are a number of cautions to be aware of before trying this, as described in this article.